Willhas17/import_Excel_to_SQL/README.md

 ## How it works

-You can choose a excel file to import to SQL.
+You can choose a excel file to import to SQL, and the code will create the table and import all data from your excel.

 ## Installation